Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping

 In order to test the sign change of the effective interaction in the bonding band obtained analytically, we numerically calculate the momentum distribution.
-It is obtained from the Fourier transform of the single-particle correlation function for the up-spin fermions, i.e., $n(k) = \text{FT}[ \expval{ \hat{c}^{\dagger}_{0 \uparrow i} \hat{c}^{\pdagger}_{0 \uparrow j} }_c]$, where the subindex $c$ denotes the connected correlation function (see supplemental material for more details).
+It is obtained from the Fourier transform of the single-particle correlation function for the up-spin fermions, i.e., $n_{k\perp}(k) = \text{FT}[ \expval{ \hat{c}^{\dagger}_{k\perp, \uparrow, i} \hat{c}^{\pdagger}_{k\perp, \uparrow, j} }_c]$, where the subindex $c$ denotes the connected correlation function (see supplemental material for more details) and $k_\perp = 0, \pi$ refers to the bonding and antibonding band, respectively.
 We present the results for different density-assisted hopping ratio values in Fig.~\ref{FIG_cc_gap_Zk}(b).
-For our calculations at $\tilde{t}_\perp = 3t_\parallel$, the antibonding band is nearly empty, with approximately 97\% of the particles occupying the bonding band.
+For our calculations at $\tilde{t}_\perp = 3t_\parallel$, the antibonding band (small circles) is nearly empty with less than 3\% of all fermions.
+However, the bonding band (big circles) represents approximately 97\% of the particles.
 This observation is consistent with the picture of two well-separated bands, where only the bonding band is partially filled.
 We observe a jump at the Fermi momentum $k_F$ in the momentum distribution for all curves in Fig.~\ref{FIG_cc_gap_Zk}(b) due to finite size effects.
 This allows us to define the momentum discontinuity as $Z_{k_F} = \max_{j}[n(k_j)-n(k_{j+1})].$ Let us note that the jump for most parameters is due to finite-size effects, since in the thermodynamic limit and in the presence of interactions, $Z_{k_F}$ vanishes in one-dimensional systems due to the absence of well-defined quasiparticles.
 However, at the non-interacting point ($\tilde{U}=0$), i.e., at the transition point $c_n^{\star}$, for the effective one-band model (Eq.~\ref{EQ_Heff}), the momentum distribution should be a step function and the value of $Z_{k_F}$ should reach unity.
 In Fig.~\ref{FIG_cc_gap_Zk}(b), we show with orange lines the momentum distribution close to the critical point at $c_n = 0.24$.
 It behaves as a sharp step function with $Z_{k_F} \simeq 0.97$.
 Furthermore, as shown in Fig.~\ref{FIG_cc_gap_Zk}(a), $Z_{k_F}$ is not affected by system size at this point.
 We attribute the deviation from a step of $1$ to the remaining interactions with the antibonding band which has a very small occupation.
 The analytical picture of a sign change of the effective interaction is confirmed by our MPS results for $Z_{k_F}$ [see Fig.~\ref{FIG_cc_gap_Zk}(a) (purple dots)].
 The maximum of the momentum discontinuity $Z_{k_F}$ is estimated at $c_n^{*2} = 0.23(1)$, agreeing with the value extracted from the gap opening [$c_n^{*1} = 0.24(1)$].
 The precise scaling behavior of the momentum discontinuity $Z_{k_F}$ away from the critical point agrees with bosonization predictions, and the asymmetry with respect to this point is a consequence of different scaling exponents on either side (see supplemental material for more details).